 Oral presentations are another venue for showcasing work and provide you with an opportunity to present work while developing oral communication skills.
 Remember to practice with your faculty mentor prior to the final presentation.

 Journal articles are another venue and provide you with an opportunity to present your work while developing written communication skills, and there are many journals that cater to undergraduates.
 This Undergraduate Research Journals Backgrounder and List offers some advice and background of why this is an important activity for undergraduates and provides a list of journal titles across all disciplines and tips on how to publish your work.
+This site has an even more diverse set of publications and note that the Consilience journal takes many formats ( photo essay, opinion, article etc).
 Also note that the Journal of Global Health published by Columbia University is a great venue as well.

 Blogs, School Newspapers, and Zines: are one of the easiest and most widely read outlets for sharing videos, short news, stories, feature length, long form pieces of writing.
 Some that are worthy, include the following.
 Many of your short reflections, article summaries, poems, short stories, or extra credit events summaries can be repurposed here.